 |$ 43,870||$ 47,400|

-The Hyundai Genesis signaled a transformation for Hyundai when it was first introduced for 2009; and even in 2014 the Genesis stands as quite the turnaround for a brand once best known for economy cars, low pricing, and features for the money.
-With a focus on things like styling, ambiance, and refinement, the 2014 Genesis remains an interesting alternative to both luxury-badged sedans and high-end mainstream models.
+The Hyundai Genesis has led the turnaround for a brand once best known for economy cars, low pricing, and features for the money.
+And with a focus on things like styling, ambiance, and refinement, the 2014 Genesis remains an interesting alternative to both luxury-badged sedans and high-end mainstream models.

 Although the mostly unrelated Genesis Coupe follows a different, more muscled performance tack, the brand has more recently followed up with its Equus sedan—an even more ambitious (and larger) luxury sedan.
 And those models have in played a more upscale chord that's reverberated throughout the lineup—and turned the brand into a sales powerhouse.